JoO0oss/SnakeBinds/README.md

-# snakebinds
+# SnakeBinds
 Cross platform macro tool built in Python.

 (Please note there is currently a large problem with automating mouse and keyboard inputs, rendering the project pretty much unusable.)

 ## Use in a project

-Currently, I can only recommend copying the folder `snakebinds` into your project to use temporarily, since it is not in a state to more formally publish.
+Currently, I can only recommend copying the subfolder `snakebinds` into your project to use temporarily, since it is not in a state to more formally publish.

+Yes, it was a mistake to have the project folder called `snakebinds` and call the package `snakebinds`, I will fix that as soon as I can.

 ### Example